 Around 149,000 students are enrolled at Welsh universities, including around 25,000 international students, drawn from 132 countries.
 They’re attracted by a culture of excellence in both teaching and research.
 In the UK’s last Research Excellence Framework, more than three quarters of the work taking place at our universities was judged to be ‘world leading’ or ‘internationally significant’.

-Four of our eight universities feature in the top 500 of the Times Higher Education World University Rankings 2020.
+Three of our eight universities feature in the top 500 of the Times Higher Education World University Rankings 2022.
 And student satisfaction is vital.
 In the last Whatuni Student Choice Awards, four of the places in the UK top 10 – including the number-one spot – were taken by Welsh universities.

 We may have plenty of castles in Wales, but we don’t have ivory towers.
 Our universities have tight links with their local communities and the worlds of business and technology.
 Within six months of leaving, 92% of graduates are in employment.

 In recognition of the importance of Welsh universities’ and colleges' international activities, Global Wales was set up.
 It’s a partnership between Universities Wales and the Welsh Government, British Council Wales, Colleges Wales and the Higher Education Funding Council for Wales (HEFCW), and is currently funded by Taith.

 The Global Wales programme provides a strategic, collaborative approach to international higher and further education education in Wales.
 It also aims to raise awareness about Wales, build on international partnerships with universities and colleges, and to promote them in key overseas markets.
 See the Universities Wales website for more information.